Southeast Asia: Writing

 The history of Southeast Asia has led to a wealth of different authors, from both within and without writing about the region.

-Originally, Indians were the ones who taught the native inhabitants about writing.
+Some of the earliest writing systems of Southeast Asia stem from those of India.
 This is shown through Brahmic forms of writing present in the region, such as the Balinese script shown on split palm leaves called lontar (see image to the left – magnify the image to see the writing on the flat side, and the decoration on the reverse side).

 The antiquity of this form of writing extends before the invention of paper around the year 100 in China.
 Note each palm leaf section was only several lines, written longitudinally across the leaf, and bound by twine to the other sections.
 The outer portion was decorated.
 The alphabets of Southeast Asia tended to be abugidas, until the arrival of the Europeans, who used words that also ended in consonants, not just vowels.
 Other forms of official documents, which did not use paper, included Javanese copperplate scrolls.
 This material would have been more durable than paper in the tropical climate of Southeast Asia.

 In Malaysia, Brunei, and Singapore, the Malay language is now generally written in the Latin script.
 The same phenomenon is present in Indonesian, although different spelling standards are utilised (e.g. 'Teksi' in Malay and 'Taksi' in Indonesian for the word 'Taxi').

 The use of Chinese characters, in the past and present, is only evident in Vietnam and more recently, Singapore and Malaysia.
 The adoption of chữ Hán in Vietnam dates back to around 111 BC when it was occupied by the Chinese.
 A Vietnamese script called chữ Nôm used modified chữ Hán to express the Vietnamese language.
 Both chữ Hán and chữ Nôm were used up until the early 20th century.

+Rapa Nui is an Austronesian language like those of Indonesian, Tagalog, and many other Southeast Asian languages.
+Rongorongo is presumed to be the script of Rapa Nui and if proven so, would place it as one of very few inventions of writing in human history.

 Sports

 Association football is the most popular sport in the region, with the ASEAN Football Federation, the region's primary regulatory body, formed on 31 January 1984, in Jakarta, Indonesia.
 The AFF Championship is the largest football competition in the region since its inaugural in 1996, with Thailand holding the most titles in the competition with seven titles.
-The reigning winner is Thailand, who defeated Vietnam in the 2022 final.
+The current reigning winner is Vietnam, who defeated Thailand in the 2024 final.
 Thailand has had the most numerous appearances in the AFC Asian Cup with 7 while the highest-ranked result in the Asian Cup for a Southeast Asian team is second place in the 1968 by Myanmar in Iran.
 Indonesia is the only Southeast Asian team to have played in the 1938 FIFA World Cup as the Dutch East Indies.

+ASEAN has also committed to preserving traditional sports and games (TSG) in the region.